 It is clear that the College is rich with a hugely talented and committed body of teachers who care deeply about what they do, giving outstanding support to pupils’ academic, pastoral and co-curricular experiences.

-The challenge moving forward is to deliver a dynamic programme of Continual Professional Development (CPD) opportunities which allows teachers to further advance their classroom practice, enhancing the quality of the teaching and learning environment fostered across the College.
+The challenge moving forward is to deliver a dynamic programme of Continuous Professional Development (CPD) opportunities, which allows teachers to further advance their classroom practice, enhancing the quality of teaching and learning in all areas of College life.

-Creating opportunities for colleagues to learn from each other through mutual observation, in addition to the curation of a Teaching and Learning Research Group, has the potential to yield a significant impact on the quality of the teaching and learning environment.
+Creating opportunities for colleagues to learn from each other through mutual observation, in addition to the establishment of a Teaching and Learning Research Group, has already demonstrated potential to yield a significant impact on the quality of the teaching and learning environment.

-The Bradfield Teaching and Learning Blog serves to share the latest evidence-informed approaches with colleagues, providing a collaborative forum where staff can access, engage with and contribute to the sharing of a diverse range of effective and impactful teaching strategies.
+A half-termly Bradfield Teaching and Learning Bulletin serves to share the latest evidence-informed approaches with colleagues, providing a collaborative forum where staff can access, engage with and contribute to the sharing of a diverse range of effective and impactful teaching strategies.

-I have been struck by colleagues’ relentless support of pupils’ academic, pastoral and co-curricular journeys together with the generosity of spirit that is so tangible across the College community.
+It is the relentless support of colleagues in pupils’ academic, pastoral and co-curricular journeys, together with the generosity of spirit, that is so tangible across the College community.
 Bradfield is a remarkable place that is committed to preparing pupils so that they can flourish and thrive in the constantly shifting sands of contemporary society.